tjhorner/esphome-transit-tracker/README.md

   #   short = "5m"   / "1h15m"
   #   none  = "5"    / "1:15"
   show_units: long

+  # If true, headsign text will scroll if it doesn't fit
+  scroll_headsigns: false

   # List of stop and route IDs to track
   stops: